TempSpas/succinct-for-colloquy/README.md

 Note: Because of the plethora of colors possible for nicknames, some may not look right on certain themes.
 It's a work in progress, I'm still going through and changing them to fit each one just right.
-Check the Dark theme's CSS for labeled colors.
+Each theme's CSS has each of the colors labeled if you'd like to seek out and change any you spot that don't fit.

 Download & Install Instructions:
 --------------------------------